SummaryRead the full fact sheet

 Take special care with high-risk foods

-- raw and cooked meat, including poultry such as chicken and turkey, and foods containing them, such as casseroles, curries and lasagne
+- raw and cooked - such as chicken and minced meat, and foods containing them, such as casseroles, curries and lasagne

-- dairy products, such as custard and dairy-based desserts like custard tarts and cheesecake
+- - such as custard and dairy-based desserts like custard tarts and cheesecake

 - cooked rice and pasta